Gherkin Language: Syntax, Format & Examples

 Gherkin Examples

-Given: I am a facebook user.
+Given I am a registered user

-When: I enter username as username.
+When I enter my username

-And I enter the password as the password
+And I enter my password

-Then I should be redirected to the home page of facebook
+Then I should be redirected to the home page

-Feature: User Authentication Background:
+Feature: User Authentication

 Given the user is on the login page